friedt/kenteken-check-NL-RDW/README.md

-# dead simple valid kenteken-check-NL / licenseplate nl / licenseplate dutch
+# kenteken-check-NL / licenseplate nl / licenseplate dutch
 NL Kenteken-check formats up to date 2023 RDW written in JavaScript, TypeScript or HTML5.
 Since it is a es6 module, it can also be easily integrated in any js framework, like Vue, React or Angular.
 Since it is a es6 module it is compatible with Vite.

 ### update 2023: